DevExpress-Examples/XAF_Security_E4908/Readme.md

 **3\.
 Authorization.**

 **3.1\.** Just two code lines to read secure records filtered against a logged user (role and permission based).
-When you set up [SecuredObjectSpaceProvider](https://docs.devexpress.com/eXpressAppFramework/113437/Task-Based-Help/Security/How-to-Change-the-Client-Side-Security-Mode-from-UI-Level-to-Integrated-in-XPO-applications), you can create an unlimited number of secure data contexts - your data query and modification APIs will remain unchanged.
-A bit more code is required to connect a non-XAF client to the [Middle-Tier](https://docs.devexpress.com/eXpressAppFramework/113559/task-based-help/security/how-to-connect-to-the-wcf-application-server-from-non-xaf-applications#establish-a-connection) application server.
+When you set up a [secured Object Space provider](https://docs.devexpress.com/eXpressAppFramework/113437/Task-Based-Help/Security/How-to-Change-the-Client-Side-Security-Mode-from-UI-Level-to-Integrated-in-XPO-applications), you can create an unlimited number of secure data contexts - your data query and modification APIs will remain unchanged.
+A bit more code is required to connect a non-XAF client to the [Middle-Tier](https://docs.devexpress.com/eXpressAppFramework/113559/task-based-help/security/how-to-connect-to-the-wcf-application-server-from-non-xaf-applications#establish-a-connection) application server (XPO only).

 **3.2.** Fine-grain access control for base and inherited objects, one to many and many to many object [relationships](https://docs.devexpress.com/eXpressAppFramework/116170/concepts/security-system/permissions-for-associated-objects), individual columns with or without criteria (example: can read the Full Name field, but cannot see and modify Salary) and specific object instances only.